-Over the last few months, the daily lives of ordinary people have been turned upside down.
-NHS and key workers have had to deal with unprecedented demand, and have risked their own health.
+It has now been almost a year since the pandemic’s arrival.
+The daily lives of ordinary people have been turned upside down.
+The NHS and key workers have had to deal with unprecedented demand and have risked their own health.
 Working from home has become normal for many employees.
-A large part of the workforce continues to be furloughed and this might be the case until the end of October.
+A part of the workforce continues to be furloughed and this might be the case until the end of April 2021 and possibly beyond.

 Employers must play a vital role in supporting the mental health of their workforce, by prioritising and promoting a positive wellbeing culture.
 This factsheet will help you understand how mental health has been impacted, and lay out some guiding principles to enable your business to support employees.